 Businesses must be relevant, resilient, and reinvent themselves to outmaneuver uncertainty

-To outmaneuver uncertainty, businesses must go beyond the short-term and quick-fix solutions to problems.
-Reinvention, not just recovery, must be the goal.
-Organizations that re-architect themselves by fundamentally changing their technology and business models to become digital natives will most likely emerge as winners in a post-pandemic world.
+Ultimately, the goal is reinvention, not just recovery.
+Organizations that re-architect themselves by fundamentally changing their business models and technology architecture to function like digital natives and demonstrate empathy for their customers and trust for employees will most likely emerge as winners in the post-pandemic world.

-To read the full article: Download the PDF report, listen to the audiobook or browse through the article in the flipbook below.
+To read the full article: , listen to the audiobook below or browse through the article in the flipbook.